princjef/gomarkdoc/format/README.md

 func (f *AzureDevOpsMarkdown) Header(level int, text string) (string, error)
 ```

-Header converts the provided text into a header of the provided level\.
-The level is expected to be at least 1\.
+Header converts the provided text into a header of the provided level.
+The level is expected to be at least 1.

 ### func \(\*AzureDevOpsMarkdown\) [Link](<https://github.com/princjef/gomarkdoc/blob/master/format/devops.go#L99>)